DanielBradford/rubic/README.md

 6. Create a Procfile via the console using 'echo web: python app.py > Procfile'.
 7. Connect GitHub to Heroku via the console using 'heroku git:remote a rubric-recipe-manager'
 8. Commit all files in your project via the console using 'git add .' and 'git commit -m "Message"'.
-9. Deploy your project to Heroku via the consol using 'git push heroku master'.
+9. Deploy your project to Heroku via the console using 'git push heroku master'.

 ### **To run locally:**